Advocacy & Action Agenda

 Advocating for and tracking the expansion of medical schools, nursing schools, and pharmacy schools with curricula focused on understanding, identifying, and treating addiction.

-So far, Facing Addiction’s Addiction Education Group, made up of medical professionals from across the country, has developed a survey for medical schools across the country aimed at identifying addiction curriculum currently in place that is up to satisfactory standards.
-The survey was released in April 2017 to over 160 medical institutions across the country, with a deadline of May 31st for submission.
+Facing Addiction’s Addiction Education Working Group, made up of medical professionals from across the country, has developed a survey for medical schools across the country aimed at identifying addiction curriculum currently in place that is up to satisfactory standards.
+The survey was released in April 2017 to over 160 medical institutions across the country..

 To learn more about Facing Addiction’s Working Groups, you may click here.
 If you have any questions on the progress to date of executing our agenda, please contact Facing Addiction’s Director of Outreach & Engagement, Michael King, at [email protected]